KamalAbdali/UrduKeyboardLinux/Readme.txt

 by the keyboard layout compilers Microsoft's "Keyboard Layout Creator" and John Brownie's "Ukelele", respectively.
-Until the problem is solved in Linux/xkb, the user can generate that symbol by pressing the key 'a" followed by the key '~'.
+Until the problem is solved in Linux/xkb, the user can generate that symbol by pressing the key 'a' followed by the key '~'.